lennygir/polito-se2-23-02-thesis/README.md

     cds: Computer Engineering
   ```

-  - return the list of proposal related to a teacher id or cds
+  - return the list of proposals related to a teacher id or cds
   - return 200 for correct behavior
   - return 404 for no proposal related to that teacher or cds
   - return 400 for invalid teacher id or cds